wanghehv1996/newton/docs/migration.rst

 The default up axis of the builder is now Z instead of Y.

+Analogously, the geometry types plane, capsule, cylinder, and cone now have their up axis set to the Z axis instead of Y by default.

 +--------------------------------------------------------+------------------------------------------------------------------------+
 | **warp.sim**                                           | **Newton**                                                             |
 +--------------------------------------------------------+------------------------------------------------------------------------+